 Blockchain has undoubtedly skyrocketed in popularity, expanding into numerous areas of our lives across the world.
 The greatest example of this recently appeared in Sierra Leone, which became the first country ever to hold an election powered by blockchain technology.
-This comes at crucial time.
+This comes at a crucial time.
 If the US’ 2016 election demonstrated anything, it was the vulnerability of the current processes used to conduct a fair and democratic election.
 And it appears politics isn’t the only industry being enhanced by blockchain technology.

 A new partnership on the horizon looks to disrupt the outdated healthcare sector.
-Biotron, fully transparent personal data analytics platform, has signed a letter of intent with Diagnose.me, a global provider of personalized online medical solutions, to create a fully transparent medical data analytics platform using blockchain.
+Biotron, a fully transparent personal data analytics platform, has signed a letter of intent with Diagnose.me, a global provider of personalized online medical solutions, to create a fully transparent medical data analytics platform using blockchain.

 The platform will be used to better organize and analyze global healthcare data, enabling for faster disease outbreak detection and more robust medical research.
 What’s more, it will also allow patients to take control of and monetize their healthcare data – choosing to share it with whomever they wish.